publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptII/m__us_usc_t8_s1182e.md

     (b) __Exceptions__

-        The prohibitions in subsection (a) of this section shall not apply in the case of a foreign national who is a head of state, head of government, or cabinet level minister.
+        The prohibitions in subsection (a) shall not apply in the case of a foreign national who is a head of state, head of government, or cabinet level minister.

     (c) __Waiver__

-    The Secretary of State may waive the prohibitions in subsection (a) of this section with respect to a foreign national if the Secretary—
+    The Secretary of State may waive the prohibitions in subsection (a) with respect to a foreign national if the Secretary—

         (1) determines that it is important to the national interest of the United States to do so; and